RichardAbraham/Accident_Severity_UK_Classification/README.md

 Here, I am aim to analyze the [Road Safety and Traffic Demographics dataset (UK)](https://www.kaggle.com/tsiaras/uk-road-safety-accidents-and-vehicles), containing accidents reported by the police between the years of 2004 - 2017.

 ### PROJECT GOALS:
-* identify factors responsible for most of the reported accidents.
+* Identify factors responsible for most of the reported accidents.
 * Build a machine learning model that is capable of accurately predicting the severity of an accident.
 * Provide recommendations to the Department of Transport (UK Government), to improve road safety policies and prevent recurrences of severe accidents where possible.